pkardas/notes/books/cracking-coding-interview/notes.md

 - Don't actually ask the exact questions in here (this book).
 You can ask similar questions to these.
 Some candidates are reading this book.
 Your goal is to test their problem-solving skills, not their memorization skills.
-- Ask Medium and Hard problems.When you ask questions that are too easy, performance gets clustered together.
+- Ask Medium and Hard problems.
+When you ask questions that are too easy, performance gets clustered together.
 - Use hard questions, not hard knowledge.
 If your question expects obscure knowledge, ask yourself: is this truly an important skill?
 Most won't remember Dijkstra's algorithm or the specifics of how AVL trees work.
 - Avoid "scary" questions.
 Some questions intimidate candidates, because it seems like they involve some specialized